Teaching Kids About Money with Video Games

 So, when we are trying to help our kids have a healthy relationship with money, we want to utilize a similar approach.
 Giving children the opportunity to earn something they want is the financial version of the exercise.

 Tip: When taking your children shopping, don’t tell them you can’t afford something.
-It’s crucial you the come from abundance.
+It’s crucial you come from abundance.
 Instead, point out that it’s not in the current budget, as you are prioritizing other things that are of greater value to the family.
 Let your children know, they can make money, save, and budget for these wants if these choose.

 Using Video Games to Teach Kids About Money